Sponsor a child in Honduras

 Life in SOS Children's Villages Honduras

 In August 2007, five siblings were admitted to SOS Children's Village Tegucigalpa in Honduras.
-They were in a social risk situation before.
-Now, their faces reflect the joy of living with a family.
+They had been at considerable social risk.

 Gloria, who is twelve years old, is the oldest sister.
 She helped her younger siblings to quickly adapt to their corresponding school grade.
-The girl is in an early stimulation programme, which is an accelerated primary education project, given that with her age she could not attend the normal school system.
-Through this programme, she will complete her primary education and receive her sixth grade diploma.
+She is in an early stimulation programme - an accelerated primary education project - specifically designed for children who have been out of the normal schooling system for a significant period of time.
+This programme will enable her to complete her primary education and receive her sixth grade diploma.
 Gloria likes to draw and go shopping at the market to help her SOS mother.
 "What I like the most about living with my siblings is to be able to share time with them and be able to watch over them... my happiest day was my last birthday, because I was with them."

 Her sister Mary is ten years old and she attends first grade at the community elementary school.
 Although she is usually very quiet, she says: "What I like the most about living here is that I can talk and play with my siblings."

-Edward is the only boy in this family group.
+Edward is the only boy in the family.
 He is eight years old, attends second grade at the community elementary school and loves riding his bicycle.
-Eduardo is a very active child and is always doing something; he is very outgoing, too.
+Eduardo is a very active child and is always doing something; he is very outgoing.
 "The happiest day ever for me at the village was Christmas", he recalls with a big smile on his lips.

 Out of the five siblings, six-year-old Roxana is the most playful, sociable and affectionate one.
 She is now in third grade at the community elementary school.
 The smallest is Cristina, who is barely four years old.
-She is always 'super glued' to her SOS mother and accompanies her everywhere, according to the village social worker.
+She is always 'super-glued' to her SOS mother, accompanying her everywhere, according to the village social worker.

-Now they are happy to be part of a new home within the great SOS family.
-The family house, where the five siblings live at present along with four SOS siblings, is where the administrative offices of the village used to be located.
-With the help of an U.S. organization, which provided a valuable gift due to the need of welcoming this group of siblings, it was possible to remodel those offices and transform them into what is now a home.
-In the little faces of Gloria, Maria, Eduardo, Roxana and Cristina it is evident how happy they are to have a home, a family and the right to education, so they can forge a successful future.
+Now they are happy to be part of a new, happy home and loving SOS family.
+The family house, where the five siblings live at present along with four SOS siblings, was transformed from administrative offices into a home with the help of a U.S. organization which recognised the need of the five children.
+Gloria, Maria, Eduardo, Roxana and Cristina's faces glow with joy; they have a home, a family and the right to education, and a chance at a bright and successful future.

 SOS mother Avelina, who has been working for SOS Children's Villages for eleven years, says: "Living with them has been very good, these children are affectionate, they collaborate, and, more importantly, they are growing up together as a family".